 If you have a close family member who’s had breast cancer, you’re part of the higher-risk group and must have more frequent screening tests.

 We know everybody hates having their breasts squeezed like pancakes during a mammogram, but it is very important you do it.
 Take a deep breath, think of a happy place, and it will be over before you know it!

 Prevention is the key to beat the statistics

 Besides early detection, there are a few changes that any woman can make to lower the risk of developing breast cancer.
-So why don’t take advantage of Pink October to make a resolution to eat healthier, stop smoking in case you do smoke, avoid excessive weight and excessive alcohol, exercise and check your breasts regularly?
-And since life should be fun too, remember you have during an entire month an excellent excuse to wear as much girly pink as you'd like!
+So why don’t take advantage of Pink October to make a resolution to eat healthier, stop smoking, avoid excessive weight and excessive alcohol, exercise and check your breasts regularly?
+And since life should be fun too, remember you have during an entire month an excellent excuse to wear as much girly pink as you’d like!